andreaporotti/just-another-memo-plugin/README.md

 Please note:

 - by default the plugin data is kept after uninstall.
 You can choose to delete notes and settings enabling the data removal option.
 - after activation, the plugin enables notes for all the existing public post types.
-If you then install other plugins which create new post types, you have to manually enable them in the settings.
+If you then install other plugins which create new post types, you have to manually enable them in the JAMP settings.

 ## Permissions

-The notes are currently available only for the Admin users.
+The notes are currently available only for the users with the "Administrator" role.
-Each Admin can manage all notes.
+Each Administrator can manage all notes.

 ## Support